HotupdaterHot Updater

 • Custom cohorts such as qa, dogfood, or vip-testers can be assigned directly on the device.

 Percentage rollout applies only to numeric cohorts.
-Custom cohorts do not participate in partial numeric rollout unless you add them to Target Cohorts.
+Custom cohorts do not participate in percentage rollout on their own.
+To keep a custom cohort such as qa receiving the same bundle alongside numeric rollout, add it to Target Cohorts.

 Use -r during deploy: